Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

 - Twice-daily DTG plus two NRTIs (at least one of which is active) (AIII); or

-- Twice-daily DTG plus a PK-boosted PI (AIII).
+- Twice-daily DTG plus a boosted PI (AIII).

 Second-Line Regimen Failure and Beyond